Pan Jinlian: Name

+As a historical figure

+Local folklore in Qinghe County, Hebei, claims that Pan Jinlian was a real historical figure rather than a fictional character.
+According to this narrative, she was born in Huangjinzhuang, Qinghe County, and married a local scholar named Wu Zhi (武植), or Wu Da in Water Margen, who passed the imperial examinations, served as magistrate of Yanggu County, and lived harmoniously with Pan Jinlian into old age.
+Qinghe County is also said to contain a tomb attributed to Wu Zhi, accompanied by an inscription praising both Wu and his wife, Lady Pan, as virtuous and happily married.

+However, Shen Shiyuan, chief editor of the New Qinghe County Gazetteer (《新编清河县志》), notes that none of the historical editions of the Qinghe County Gazetteer, compiled and revised multiple times since the Jiajing reign (1550), contain any record of Wu Zhi or Pan Jinlian as historical figure.
+Instead, modern gazetteers include their story under the category of “folk literature” in the “Culture” section.

+Origin

+The Pan Jinlian episode in Water Margin emerged from previous dramas and narrative of the sexually transgressive sister-in-law whose adultery leads to violence and moral retribution.
+One precursor is the Yuan-dynasty drama Yanqing Boyu (《燕青博鱼》) by Li Wenwei.
+There are many similar structures and plots shared between the play and later episodes in Water Margin, including sworn brotherhood, the rejection of an adulterous sister-in-law’s advances, sister-in-law’s affair, and the eventual punishment of illicit lovers.
+Another precursor is believed to be Zhang Qian Killing His Brother’s Wife (《鲠直张千替杀妻》), which has plots similar to that of Pan Jinlian, including sister-in-law attempts to seduce the hero, sabotages the hero for sexually assaulting her after being rejected, eventually planning to kill her husband and receiving punished.

 Story

 Diorama at Haw Par Villa, Singapore, depicting Wu Song killing Pan Jinlian (left).

 Pan Jinlian is married to Wu Dalang, the elder brother of Wu Song.
 Wu Dalang is short and ugly, while Pan Jinlian is renowned for her beauty; as a result, many people feel that the couple are a mismatch.

 Pan Jinlian, dissatisfied with her marriage, has an extramarital affair with Ximen Qing, a handsome womaniser in town.
 Wu Dalang eventually discovers the affair, but Pan Jinlian and Ximen Qing murder him by adding poison to his food.
 They bribe the coroner to conceal the true cause of his death.

 Wu Song grows suspicious of his brother's death.
 He carries out his own investigations and discovers the truth.
 In Water Margin, Wu Song's slaying of the adulterous pair is described in graphic detail and is one of the most memorable scenes in the novel.
 In Jin Ping Mei, however, Pan Jinlian marries Ximen Qing as a concubine, and Wu Song kills Pan after Ximen dies from excessive sexual activity.